5undel/Battleships-/README.md

 ### Features Left to Implement

-- Another feature idea that I can add
+- Another feature idea that I can add is to show the user how meny shots the user has left.

 ## Testing